Armandotrsg/VolcanoSimulation/README.md

-# VolcanoSimulation
+# Volcano Simulation
-2D-Simulation of a volcano to predict the trajectory of pyroclasts and the impact zone.
+2D-simulation that can calculate possible areas that will be affected by the release of pyroclasts from an erupting volcano, with the aim of detecting danger zones of possible impacts and being able to evacuate the population on time within this zones.

+## Developed by:
+- Armando Terrazas
+- Samuel García
+- Oliver Hernández
+- Fernando Gómez